Thiago Motta: Italy

 On 6 February 2011, Motta received his first call-up from Italy, for a friendly against Germany, but an official statement from the Italian Football Federation declared it subject to FIFA clearance, which was granted two days later.
-He made his debut in that match, being replaced in the 63rd minute of the 1–1 draw by Alberto Aquilani.
+He made his debut in that match on 9 February, being replaced in the 63rd minute of the 1–1 draw by Alberto Aquilani.

 On 25 March 2011, in only his second international, a UEFA Euro 2012 qualifier in Slovenia, Motta scored the game's only goal following a 73rd-minute combination with Federico Balzaretti.
 He was selected to the finals in Poland and Ukraine, starting in three group stage matches for the Azzurri and adding two substitute appearances, against Germany in the semi-finals (2–1 win) and Spain in the final; in the decisive match, after having again replaced Riccardo Montolivo, in the 55th minute, he suffered a hamstring injury after only five minutes and had to be carried off, leaving his team with ten players as he was the third and last allowable player brought in by manager Cesare Prandelli – in an eventual 0–4 loss.

 Motta was named in a 30-man provisional squad for the 2014 FIFA World Cup on 13 May, and also made the final list.
-He played his first-ever game in the tournament at the age of nearly 32, coming on in the 57th minute of the 2–1 group stage victory over England.
+He played his first-ever game in the tournament at the age of nearly 32, coming on in the 57th minute of the 2–1 opening group stage victory over England on 14 June.

 On 31 May 2016, Motta was named to Antonio Conte's 23-man Italy squad for Euro 2016, and was handed the number 10 shirt.
 The decision to assign him that number sparked controversy, although international teammate Daniele De Rossi later defended the manager's decision stating: "Those who have joked about it just don't know much about football.
 Just play the ball around a bit with Thiago Motta and then you will rinse your mouth out.
-He might not be a No. 10 like [Roberto] Baggio or [Francesco] Totti, but technically he's a master."
-He was suspended for the quarter-final match against Germany, after being booked for the second time in the competition in the previous round against Spain.
+He might not be a No. 10 like Baggio or Totti, but technically he's a master."
+He made four appearances throughout the tournament, but was suspended for the quarter-final match against Germany, after being booked for the second time in the competition in the previous round against Spain; his substitute appearance in the 2–0 round of 16 victory on 27 June was his 30th and final cap for Italy, as his team were eliminated on penalties in the next round following a 1–1 draw.